edsl/endefensadelsl.org/_revision/2011-12-20-telekommunist_manifesto.markdown

 intervenciones en encuentros políticos y manifestaciones callejeras.
 Su asalto a los valores artísticos fue una revuelta contra los fundamentos capitalistas que los habían creado.

-The ideas of Dadaism were systematically developed into a theory by the Situationist International (SI).
-The SI acknowledged that the practice of detournement, putting existing artworks, films, advertisements and comic strips through a detour, or recoding their dominant meanings, was indebted to Dadaist practices, but with a difference.
-They saw Dada as a negative critique of dominant images (one that depended on the easy recognition of the image being negated) and defined detournement as a positive reuse of existing fragments simply as elements in the production of a new work.
-Detournement was not primarily an antagonism to tradition; rather, it emphasized the reinvention of a new world from the scraps of the old.
-And implicitly, revolution was not primarily an insurrection against the past but a way of learning to live in a different way by creating new practices and forms of behavior.
-These forms of behavior included collective writings, which were often unsigned, and an explicit refusal of the copyright regime by attaching the labels ‘no copyright’ or ‘anticopyright’ to their works, along with the directions for use, such as: any of the texts in this book may be freely reproduced, translated or adapted even without mentioning the source.

 Las ideas del dadaísmo fueron desarrolladas sistemáticamente en una teoría por la Internacional Situacionista (IS).
 La IS reconoció que la práctica del